osmancakir/osmancakirioblog/content/about/osman_cakir.md

 <img src="osman_cakir_blog_photo.jpg"></img>

-I am someone with diverse interests.
-My way of giving life a meaning is to maintain a peaceful life with lots of books, films, a little bit music on the side.
-I try to get (and give) as much as love, laughter and an understanding how things work and evolve without comparing myself to anyone.
+I try to get (and give) as much as love, laughter and also an understanding how things work and evolve.
 I help organizing a Turkish [film festival](https://tuerkischefilmtage.de/) in Munich.
 I like [djing old vinlys](https://soundcloud.com/soureditor) from different cultures' music.
 My favourite activity is sitting on a bench somewhere in the city listening to the wave of thoughts in my mind quietly while enjoying my coffee.
 These moments then become what I write about.

 I completed my undergraduate degree in Economics at Yildiz Technical University in Turkey with the 2nd highest GPA.
 Then I earned an M.Sc. in Economics Degree from Ludwig Maximilians University of Munich.
 I am now trying to understand how cultural heritage is shaping the experience of living throughout the history of mankind with the help of data science methods.